Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 10. Analysis and Summary Report

-For Example, if I was to test the sending of an email from Gmail.com, the order of test cases that I would combine to form a test procedure would be:
+To illustrate, if I wanted to assess the email-sending functionality on Gmail.com, the sequence of test cases I would merge to create a test procedure is as follows:

 1. The test to check the login